oliv2079/oliv2079.github.io/_posts/2020-01-20-SlimeGolf.md

 Here is some early stage pixel art:

 {% include gallery id="gallery" %}
-I've also been working on some sprites for building levels (very early stage):
+I've also been working on some sprites for building levels:

 {% include gallery id="gallery2" %}